 Wilsonart Solid Surface

-Solid surface countertops are flexible and cost effective products that have hygienic properties perfect for medical, doctor, and dental offices and labs.
-Manufactured by Wilsonart, solid surface countertops are an acrylic base product similar to corian, quartz, and formica in look but unique in physical properties.
+Solid surface countertops are flexible and cost-effective products that have hygienic properties perfect for medical, doctor, and dental offices and labs.
+Manufactured by Wilsonart, solid surface countertops are an acrylic based product similar to Corian, quartz, and Formica in look but unique in physical properties.

 Need Help Choosing Your Perfect Material?

-The lab work surface experts of OnePointe Solutions have built hundreds of scientific, industrial, and commercial facilities and are happy to help guide you to the right choice for your needs.
+The lab bench experts of OnePointe Solutions have built hundreds of scientific, industrial, and commercial facilities and are happy to help guide you to the right choice for your needs.
 Build your perfect laboratory workbench today.